-Solder the rest of the components to the board.
 TURN R8 FULLY CLOCKWISE.
-Connect the output of the LPF to a 50 ohm dummy load (two 1⁄4-Watt 100-ohm resistors in parallel will do).
+Connect the output of the LPF to a 50-ohm dummy load (two 1⁄4-Watt 100-ohm resistors in parallel will do).
 Connect some means of measuring power such as a power meter or an oscilloscope.
 Apply power to the board.
-Slowly turn R8 anticlockwise and monitor the output power.
+Slowly turn R8 anti-clockwise and monitor the output power.
 You should be able to achieve more than 100mW before you notice that power starts to dip; then turn R8 back to the peak power point.
+With a 50-ohm dummy load, 100mW on an oscilloscope is 6.3V peak-to-peak (Watts = peak-to-peak voltage squared, divided by 400).
 If you turn R8 too far you may destroy Q3.
 Q3 should not get noticeably warm.
 If it does, then R8 is too far anti-clockwise.